Home Management Tips & Tricks

 If you’re a mom, you know that there are lots of aspects of life that will thrive under your care and attention: marriage, parenting, housework, finances, your children’s education, your family’s social life (with each other and with other people)…. the list goes on.

-Good home management is more than just getting food on the table and paying the bills, though those are really important.
+Good household management is more than just getting food on the table and paying the bills, though those are really important.

-Successful home management is organizing all these areas in a way that fits your family’s needs and personalities, most blesses your family, and ultimately brings glory to God.
+Successful home management is organizing all these areas in a way that fits your family’s values, needs, and personalities.

 What is home management?